-How to Write a CTA That Converts
+How to Write an Effective Call-to-Action that Converts

-A CTA guides users to their desired destination, which most commonly includes the following actions:
+CTAs guide users to their desired destination, which most commonly includes the following actions:

 - Downloading content